 The exclusionary rule.
 If, upon review, a court finds that an unreasonable search occurred, any evidence seized as a result of the search cannot be used as direct evidence against the defendant in a criminal prosecution, state or federal.
 This rule, established by the U.S. Supreme Court in 1961, has come to be known as the "exclusionary rule."

 To this day, many commentators criticize the exclusionary rule on the ground that it unfairly "lets the criminal go free because the constable has erred."
 But the rule's supporters argue that excluding illegally seized evidence is necessary to deter police from conducting illegal searches.
 According to this deterrence argument, the police won't conduct improper searches if the resulting evidence can't be used to convict the defendant.
+(To learn about an important exception to the exclusionary rule, see Invalid Police Searches and the Good Faith Exception.)

-fruit of the poisonous tree doctrine.
+Fruit of the poisonous tree doctrine.
 In addition to being excluded as evidence against the defendant, evidence resulting from an illegal search may not be used to discover other evidence, under a legal rule colorfully known as the "fruit of the poisonous tree" doctrine.
 The "tree" is the evidence that the police illegally seize in the first place; the "fruit" is the second-generation product of the illegally seized evidence.
 Both tree and fruit are inadmissible at trial.

 Officer Wiley arrests Hy Lowe for selling phony telephone cards.
 A judge rules that Officer Wiley illegally entered Lowe's home and improperly seized a map showing the location where Lowe hid the phone cards.
 Officer Wiley then found the phone cards in that location.
 Because Officer Wiley obtained the map through an illegal search, the phone cards are the fruit of that unlawful search and are therefore inadmissible into evidence.